verrazzano/examples/todo-list/README.md

 If you do not have WebLogic Server 12.2.1.4.0 installed, you will need to install it now.
 Choose the **GENERIC** installer from WebLogic Server Downloads, [here](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html), and follow the install instructions documented there.
 Save the installer after you have finished this install.
 You will need this installer again to build the Docker image.
-If you want a smaller image, you can use the **SLIM** installer to build the image instead of the generic installer.
-Since the slim installer does not have a WLS console installed, we will not use the slim installer for this step of the example.
 To make cut-and-paste of the commands a little easier, you should define an environment variable for `ORACLE_HOME` to the folder where you installed WebLogic Server 12.2.1.4.0.

 ```shell script